 Other enhanced penalties apply to crimes committed for the benefit of a gang and felony assault based on bias.
 These enhancements increase the statutory maximum sentence for the underlying crime.
 Also, in some instances, repeat misdemeanor offenses can add up to a felony sentence, such as a third assault in ten years against the same victim.
 (Minn.
 Stat. §§ 609.1095, .224, .229, .2233 (2020).)

 Minnesota law (like most states) provides a time limit for filing a criminal case—called the statute of limitations.
 These limits apply to both felonies and misdemeanors.
 A few crimes, like murder and kidnapping, can be charged at any time after the crime was committed.
 But the prosecutor must file most felony charges within three to nine years of the crime being committed or reported.
 You can learn more in our article on Criminal Statutes of Limitations.
 (Minn.
 Stat. § 628.26 (2020).)

 A felony conviction becomes part of your permanent criminal record.
 If you are convicted later of another felony, the court can consider your prior conviction and impose a harsher sentence in the new case.
 Being a convicted felon can hurt you when you are looking for a job and applying to rent a house or apartment.
 Convicted felons lose the right to vote, carry firearms, and obtain certain professional licenses.

-An experienced attorney can determine whether you have any grounds for dismissal of the charges against you, explore plea options, or represent you at trial.
-Only someone familiar with the local criminal court system and cases like yours will know how good your chances are for a favorable outcome in court or at the negotiating table.
-A knowledgeable attorney will take all of this into consideration, assist you in making decisions about your case, and protect your rights.
+An experienced criminal defense attorney can determine whether you have any grounds for dismissal of the charges against you, explore plea options, or represent you at trial.
+A local attorney will be familiar with the judges, prosecutors, and other criminal justice players in the courtroom.